Step Two: Federal Aid Application Process

 Complete the Free Application for Federal Student Aid (FAFSA)

-For the quickest and most accurate processing, students are encouraged to complete the FAFSA online (Follow this link for a Spanish version of the FAFSA).
+For the quickest and most accurate processing, students are encouraged to complete the FAFSA online.
 The University of Virginia's school code for the FAFSA is 003745.
 Graduate students must apply each year for federal aid.
 Do not complete the CSS Profile as this will delay the processing of your financial aid application.

 Your financial aid application submission authorizes the University to disclose your name, demographic information and relevant award amount(s) to University Advancement and applicable donors(s) as appropriate.
 If you receive a donor-funded grant or scholarship from your department or the University, you will have the opportunity to ‘opt out’ of this disclosure as required by the Family Educational Rights and Privacy Act of 1974 (FERPA).